 José van Dijck, Professor of Comparative Mediastudies, University of Amsterdam

 Being Digital Citizens presents an incisive and galvanizing account of the political actions and experiences of digital citizens.
 Refreshing stale oppositional debates over rights, freedom and liberation through the internet, it offers a lucid and concrete account of transformations in what citizenship means.Hardly any other account of digital political life has managed to effectively sustain a dual focus on both the digital and political in the way this book does.
 Adrian MacKenzie, Department of Sociology, Lancaster University.

 This book is a tour-de-force that — at last — explores systematically the emerging figure of the digital citizen.
 The rights-claims that distinguish this figure cannot be grasped through conventional analyses of either the digital or the citizen.
 This careful analysis shows not only how they may be rethought but how they will make a difference.
 David Lyon, Queen’s University, Canada

 Table of Contents

-Engin Isin is Professor of Politics at The Open University, UK.
+Engin Isin is Professor of International Politics, Queen Mary University of London (QMUL) and University of London Institute in Paris (ULIP).
 He is a leading scholar of citizenship studies and is a Chief Editor of the journal Citizenship Studies.
 He is author and editor of eleven books in the field, including 'Being Political' and 'Citizens Without Frontiers'.

 Evelyn Ruppert is Professor and Director of Research in the Department of Sociology at Goldsmiths College, University of London, UK.
 She is a Data Sociologist and Founding Editor of the journal 'Big Data and Society'.